Norman Manley: Marriage and family

-As a young man, he married his maternal cousin Edna Manley (née Swithenbank) (1 March 1900 – 2 February 1987) in 1921.
+As a young man, he married his maternal cousin Edna Swithenbank (1 March 1900 – 2 February 1987) in 1921.
 They had two children together.
 Their second son, Michael Norman Manley, went into politics and rose to become the fourth Prime Minister of Jamaica.
 The elder son, Douglas Manley, became a university lecturer, politician and government minister.

 Manley was a member of Alpha Phi Alpha fraternity.
 Manley's speech entitled, To Unite in a Common Battle was delivered in 1945 at the fraternity's Thirty-first General Convention in Chicago, Illinois.

 Legacy and honours

 After his death, Manley, and his still-living cousin Bustamante, were proclaimed National Heroes of Jamaica on 18 October 1969, joining the black nationalist Marcus Garvey, nineteenth-century hero Paul Bogle, and nineteenth-century politician George William Gordon.
-Manley, also being the former Premier and Chief Minister of Jamaica, can be seen on the Jamaican Five Dollar Coin, being portrayed as the country's national hero.
+Manley, also being the former Premier and Chief Minister of Jamaica, can be seen on the Jamaican Five Dollar Coin and One Thousand Dollar Note, alongside Sir Alexander Bustamante, being portrayed as the country's national hero.